Delaware Water Quality at a Glance

 Delaware – The First State – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your state

 Delaware’s water infrastructure serves approximately 1 million residents across three counties, from Wilmington’s urban center to the rural communities of Kent and Sussex counties.
-The state operates through a network of public water systems including major municipal utilities like Wilmington Water Department serving over 110,000 customers, and Artesian Water Company providing service to portions of New Castle County.
+The state operates through a network of public water systems including major utilities like Artesian Water Company serving approximately 300,000 customers across all three counties, and smaller systems like New Castle Municipal Services Commission serving about 2,200 residents.
 Delaware’s water sources primarily include the Delaware River, Brandywine Creek, and the Columbia aquifer system, which supplies groundwater to more than 90% of the state’s population.

-Despite its small size, Delaware faces significant water quality challenges, particularly related to PFAS contamination and aging infrastructure.
-The state has been at the forefront of PFAS monitoring and regulation, with comprehensive testing revealing some areas exceeding new EPA standards.
-Delaware has received over $237 million in federal infrastructure investments from the Biden-Harris Administration’s Bipartisan Infrastructure Law through 2024 to address these challenges, focusing on drinking water safety, PFAS treatment, and emerging contaminant removal.
-The state’s proactive approach to water quality management, led by the Delaware Department of Natural Resources and Environmental Control (DNREC) and Division of Public Health (DPH), demonstrates commitment to ensuring safe, reliable water access for all residents while addressing complex contamination challenges.
+Despite its small size, Delaware faces water quality challenges, particularly related to PFAS contamination around military installations and aging infrastructure.
+The state has been proactive in PFAS monitoring and regulation, with comprehensive testing revealing that only 6% of 3,172 samples from 2023-2024 contained detectable PFAS, with 2.5% exceeding health advisory levels.
+Delaware has received federal infrastructure investments from the Biden-Harris Administration’s Bipartisan Infrastructure Law to address these challenges, focusing on drinking water safety, PFAS treatment, and emerging contaminant removal.
+The state’s proactive approach to water quality management, led by the Delaware Department of Natural Resources and Environmental Control (DNREC) and Division of Public Health (DPH), demonstrates commitment to ensuring safe, reliable water access for all residents while addressing contamination challenges from sources like the New Castle Air National Guard Base.

 Delaware Water Quality: Current Status (2024-2025)